blackcrowX/Data_Analytics_Portfolio/Project_II/README.md

 Before we can start the analysis in PostgreSQL we will seperate the initial dataframe `owid_covid_data.csv` into two seperate dataframes named `covid_deaths.xlsx` and `covid_vaccinations.xlsx` and format the date column to represent the YYYY-MM-DD format.

 Then we will use `Converter_Excel_CSV.ipynb` to convert the Excel files into CSV files.

+## Loading

 Then we will create two tables in PostgreSQL and load the converted files into PostgreSQL.

 Now we can start the analysis with SQL.

-## SQL
+## Analysis

 The analysis is divided into several sections, each focusing on a specific aspect of COVID-19 data exploration.
 Here is a brief summary of each section: